 Parks and Open Space Master Plan

-With open space in short supply, the city has launched a new initiative to find out the best way to expand and improve current park and open space and maximize recreation programs to meet residents’ needs and desires.
+With open space in short supply, the city has launched an initiative to find out the best way to expand and improve current park and open space and maximize recreation programs to meet residents’ needs and desires.
 With only opportunities ahead, the city is asking community stakeholders to “Dream Your Park”.

 If you have any questions or need additional information, please contact Community Services Director, Rebecca Perez at (626) 308-2875.